jameswoodfield/Particle_Filter/README.md

 This is interesting in light of the Low dimensional behaviour of the KS equation, and the fact that the PF filter typically fails due to dimensionality of the state space being a challenge.
 The results in this example indicating that the equations sensitivity to initial condition and stochastic pertubation makes the KS more challenging.

 ### Example 3a:
-In this notebook we demonstrate how to use the 'ParticleFilterAll" class to run a particle filter and output the full trajectories, including the timepoints in between assimilation times.
+In this notebook we demonstrate how to use the 'ParticleFilterAll' class to run a particle filter and output the full trajectories, including the timepoints in between assimilation times.

 ### Example 4: